unccd/Prais4-reporting-manual/SO3.md

 - WMO, 2018, Guide to climatological practices, second edition.
 Geneva, Switzerland. (<https://library.wmo.int/doc_num.php?explnum_id=5541>

 ## 3.2.
-SO 3-2 – Trends in the proportion of the total population exposed to drought
+SO 3-2 – Trends in the proportion of the population exposed to drought

 ### 3.2.1.
 Introduction